 First let's define the "evaluation process" as starting at the point when the application window closes.
 There are several stages that an application may pass through prior to a final determination being rendered.
 Those stages are Administrative Check, Initial Evaluation, Extended Evaluation, String Contention, Dispute Resolution and Pre-delegation.
 The shortest path for a successful application is to pass Administrative Check (lasting 2 months), Initial Evaluation (lasting 5 months) and then move to Pre-delegation (lasting approximately 2 months) without any Objections filed or String Contention concerns.
 In this case the evaluation process could take as little as 9 months to complete.
-On the other hand if an application does not pass Initial Evaluation process could take up to 20 months to complete (or longer in the event that unforeseen circumstances arise).
+On the other hand if an application does not pass Initial Evaluation and elects Extended Evaluation and/or is in the Dispute Resolution or String Contention stages then the evaluation process could take up to 20 months to complete (or longer in the event that unforeseen circumstances arise).
 Please refer to Section 1.1.3 of the Applicant Guidebook for detailed information on timing estimates.